Gerry Spence: Background

-Spence graduated from the University of Wyoming in 1949 and from the University of Wyoming College of Law in 1952 and was first in his class.
-He was awarded an honorary Doctor of Laws degree in May 1990.
-He started his career in Riverton, Wyoming, and later became a successful defense attorney for the insurance industry.
-Years later, Spence said he "saw the light" and became committed to representing people instead of corporations, insurance companies, banks, or "big business."
+Gerry Spence was born in Laramie, Wyoming, on January 8, 1929.
+He graduated from the University of Wyoming in 1949 and from the University of Wyoming College of Law in 1952, graduating first in his class.

+Spence was awarded an honorary Doctor of Laws degree in May 1990.
+He started his career in Riverton, Wyoming, and later became a successful defense attorney for the insurance industry, winning many cases.
+Years later, Spence said he "saw the light" and became committed to representing individuals instead of corporations, insurance companies, banks, or "big business."

-From 1954 to 1962 he served as prosecuting attorney of Fremont County, Wyoming.
+From 1954–1962, he served as prosecuting attorney of Fremont County, Wyoming.

-Gerry Spence and his second wife, Imaging, share their time between their homes in Dubois, Wyoming, and Santa Barbara, California.
-Despite having homes in two different states, Spence has stated that he will "die in Wyoming."
+Spence and his second wife divided their time between their homes in Dubois, Wyoming, and Santa Barbara, California.
+Despite having residences in two different states, Spence stated that he would "die in Wyoming"; however, he died in California.